The wire cleared. Now what?

 Book the Day-91 scope call.

 Twenty minutes.
 Honest go/no-go.
-I'll tell you whether the install pencils against your specific deal economics — not a generic ROI promise.
+I'll tell you whether the install could pencil against your specific deal economics — not a generic ROI promise.

 — Nathan, founder